 Secondary teacher candidates major in a content area and secondary education.
 Teacher candidates will be eligible for K-12, 5-12 or 7-12 certification depending upon their content major.

 Certification in New Hampshire qualifies the teacher candidate to teach in a specific content area.
-Prospective secondary teachers may major in any of the following: Chemistry, Applied Physics, English, French, History, Latin, Mathematics, Natural Science or Spanish and major in secondary education.
+Prospective secondary teachers may major in any of the following: Chemistry, Applied Physics, English, French, History, Latin, Mathematics, Natural Science, Fine Arts or Spanish and major in secondary education.

 Candidates must successfully pass Praxis Core Academic Skills Test (ETS) and Praxis II (subject test) or equivalent exams.
 Candidates will complete four clinical experiences in one of each of the following grade groupings: middle school and high school.